nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 This guide explains how an Identity can obtain the persistent consent of one of its peers on a particular issue.
 Technically, this form of consent is stored by a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type`, that exists in the context of their [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) and that is usually owned by the peer.

-For more information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
+For information on how to establish Relationships, refer to the [Establish Relationships]({% link _docs_integrate/establish-relationships.md %}) scenario documentation.
 {: .notice--info}

 If an Identity wants to obtain the persistent consent of one of its peers and thus [create a RelationshipAttribute]({% link _docs_integrate/create-attributes-for-yourself.md %}#create-a-relationshipattribute) with Consent as `value.@type` for their Relationship, it has several options on how to do this.
 These have in common that the Identity must send a [Request]({% link _docs_integrate/data-model-overview.md %}#request) to create such a RelationshipAttribute to its peer, which must be accepted by the peer.
 The Identity usually wants to define the values for the properties of the [Consent]({% link _docs_integrate/attribute-values.md %}#consent) itself.
 This applies in particular to its `consent` property, in which the text is specified to which the peer should persistently agree.
 The peer should not be able to change this text or the other values for the properties of the Consent.
 For this purpose, it makes the most sense for the Identity to send a [Request]({% link _docs_integrate/data-model-overview.md %}#request) to the peer that contains a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within its `items` property.
 The RelationshipAttribute to be created must then be inserted into the `attribute` property of the CreateAttributeRequestItem.
 Further information on using the CreateAttributeRequestItem can be found in the [Create Attributes for peer]({% link _docs_integrate/create-attributes-for-peer.md %}) guide.